Posted on Leave a comment

 • Text to Path Control Point

-Watch the YouTube video on this topic on the Silhouette Secrets+ YouTube channel HERE and scroll down below to see additional information on each as well.
+Watch the YouTube video on this topic below and keep on scrolling down to see additional information on each as well.

 Crosshairs in Silhouette Studio